Skip to main content

 To stay in step with changing tastes, Stonestown underwent a major remodel to attract new retailers.
 The renovation included modernized exteriors, updated storefronts, and a new pedestrian bridge over Winston Drive, improving the flow between shops and parking.

 Then in 1977 Bullock’s arrived—an upscale Southern California department store that brought a touch of luxury and trendiness to the west side.
-Positioned as a second anchor where the City of Paris formerly sat, Bullock’s helped reposition Stonestown as a regional fashion destination, not just a neighborhood shopping center.
+Bullock's built a store in the former City of Paris location, which had served as Stonestown's second department store anchor since 1960.
+Bullock’s helped reposition Stonestown as a regional fashion destination, not just a neighborhood shopping center.

-Bullock’s closed in 1983, and by the mid-1980s, retail trends were shifting again.
-The open-air format no longer felt modern.
+By the mid-1980s, retail trends were shifting again.
+Bullock’s closed in 1983, and the open-air format no longer felt modern.
 In 1987, the original Stonestown Mall was demolished and replaced by the fully enclosed Stonestown Galleria, a two-story indoor mall that still stands today.

 Though the Emporium brand disappeared after its 1995 merger with Macy’s, its presence—and legacy—remains embedded in the layout and bones of the Galleria.